Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Experiments

 \subsection{Experimental Setup}

-Experiments are performed across four different environments: a narrow environment, an open environment, and a randomized cluttered environment.
-All experiments are implemented in MATLAB and run on a 6-core Intel core i7 @ 2.6 GHz with 16 GB of RAM.
-The optimization problems are modeled in YALMIP \cite{lofberg2004yalmip} and solved with IPOPT \cite{biegler2009large}, a state-of-the art interior-point solver for non-convex optimization.
+Experiments are performed using a nonlinear kinematic unicycle model \cite{malu2014kinematics} across three different environments: a narrow environment, an open environment, and a randomized environment with obstacles.
+All experiments are implemented in Python and run on a 6-core Intel core i7 @ 3.7 GHz with 64 GB of RAM.
+The optimization problems are modeled in Casadi \cite{andersson2019casadi} and solved using IPOPT \cite{biegler2009large} with warm-starting enabled.
+Additionally, we implemented parallelization for Vanilla-MPC, CB-MPC and D-MPC where appropriate.
 Table \ref{tab:hyperparams} summarizes the default hyper-parameters used throughout the experiments.

-A trial is considered successful if all robots reach their goal state without any collisions.
-If an optimization solve returns an infeasible solution or any of the robots get stuck in a deadlock, we terminate that trial and mark it as a failure.
-The deadlock detection relies on tracking the distance to goal and the average velocity for each agent in the past 20 steps of the execution.
-If the reduction in distance to goal has been less than 0.1 and the average velocity has been less than 0.1, we flag that trial as a deadlock failure.
-This enables us to effectively terminate unsuccessful runs when running randomized batch simulations.

-We compare makespan (i.e.\ sum of trajectory lengths of all robots), average and max solve times per timestep per robot ($T_{avg}$ and $T_{max}$), and average number of constraints added per timestep per robot ($C_{avg}$) for each scenario. $T_{avg}$ and $T_{max}$ for CB-MPC, Pr-MPC, and D-MPC are summed for all robots at each timestep only when compared with the joint MPC.
-This is because joint MPC solves a single optimization at each step, while other algorithms are distributed.
-In addition, $C_{avg}$ is computed as the average total number of constraints added to solve a given constrained optimization solve.
-For CB-MPC, this value is computed from the last iterative solve that resolved all detected collisions.
-Finally, note that for the randomized trials, these quantities are only computed for the successful runs of each algorithm to remove any bias from the results.